yazeedmomani/yazeedmomani.github.io/src/components/breadcrumb/breadcumb.md

 The Breadcrumb component accepts the following props:

 - `items` (required): An array of objects representing the navigation hierarchy.
 Each object should have a `text` property (string) with the text to display, and a `to` property (string) with the path to navigate to when clicked.
 The last item in the array should not have a `to` property, as it represents the current page.
+- `className` (optional): A string representing an additional CSS class name to be applied to the Breadcrumb component.
+This can be used for further customization of the component's appearance.

 Example: